Cypress AI Skills

 - The Clear Completed button appears

-Pro-Tip: Connect your agent to your ticket or planning tool so it can pull in requirements and context about the behavior being changed — the more it understands about what needs to be tested, the better the output.
+Pro-Tip: Connect your agent to your ticket or planning tool so it can pull in requirements and context about the behavior being changed.
+The more it understands about what needs to be tested, the better the output.

-Generate using cy.prompt()
+Generate tests that use cy.prompt()

-cy.prompt() can reduce test maintenance by using AI-driven element resolution and self-healing when the UI changes, so you depend less on brittle hand-written selectors for those steps.
+AI-driven element resolution and self-healing when the UI changes, so you

-You can ask your coding agent to author tests that call cy.prompt() so those behaviors are built into the specs it generates.
+You can ask your coding agent to author tests that call cy.prompt() so those

 1. Visit the shopping cart page